 Hello Lighthouse for 3-6 years – Winner of the Caldecott Medal 2019.

 What Jobs Could YOU Do?: Discover all kinds of exciting and important jobs in this fun-filled and aspirational picture book!

 Engibear’s Dream for 5-7 years

-Sadiq Wants to Stitch by Mamta Nainy for 7-9 years – an acclaimed picture book on busting gender stereotypes.
+Sadiq Wants to Stitch by Mamta Nainy for 5 years+ This is an acclaimed picture book on busting gender stereotypes that Asha has.

 Captain Cat and the Great Pirate Race (Captain Cat Stories) for 6/7 years+.

 Science Squad by DK for 5-8 years.
 Achira has ordered this one.
 She has also shared a review and inside pages in the kbc fb group.